SpontanCombust/witcherscript-ide/docs/user-manual/editor.md

 Paths to custom directories containing WitcherScript contents.
 Useful when not having Witcher 3 installed on your local machine or when simply storing scripts outside of game directory.

 ### `witcherscript-ide.debug.enableDebugFeatures`
-Enables debug features.
+Enables debug features used for development.
 False by default.
 Requires extension reload when changed.